Lani Misalucha: Philanthropy

+Personal life

 Lani Misalucha was born into a musical family.
 Her father Benjamin de Guzmán Bayot was an operatic tenor, while her mother Esperanza Salvador Dimalanta was a coloratura soprano.
 Her sister May is a band vocalist; another sister, Karlyn, is an actress (Munting Paraiso) who also plays the violin and flute, while their brothers Novi and Osi play the guitar and piano.
 She was tutored in classical vocals by her parents.